 You'll get a s’more kit from the desk, sit around the fire, enjoy the rest of that wine with the sunset, then head to the hot tub to relax.

 Tomorrow is an early day and full of fun.

-Day 5: Capitol Reef National Park: the hidden gem nobody goes to
+Day 5: Capitol Reef National Park: the hidden gem

 I know it's early but you'll really love the two super short trails below before driving the 1 hour to your tour.
 They are a few minutes from your hotel and a worthy place to have breakfast this morning.